Cherry Point Clinic Celebrates Staff Promotions

+Sailors and civilians serving aboard Naval Health Clinic Cherry Point celebrated the promotion of two staff members Friday, July 12.

-Lieutenant Commander Michael Krage of the United States Public Health Service promoted to the rank during a ceremony held Friday, July 12 aboard Naval Health Clinic Cherry Point.
+Lieutenant Commander Michael Krage promoted to the rank in the United States Public Health Service.
 Krage serves aboard the clinic in the Behavioral Health Department.

+Hospital Corpsman Third Class Caleb Nelson promoted to the rank in the United States Navy.
+Nelson serves aboard the clinic in the Materials Management Department.

 |Date Taken: